Homemade vegan hiking meals

 • Sesame, sunflower, linseed, pumpkin and chia seeds with sundried tomato and Kalamata olives

-• Emmer flour, olive oil, fresh herbs, sunflower, linseed, sesame seeds
+• Emmer or Khorasan flour, olive oil, fresh herbs, sunflower, linseed, sesame seeds

 Some really good toppings or spread options are beetroot hummus, babaganoush, avocado, peanut butter, roasted paprika spread, and sprouts.